 Your Auth0 Authorization Server redirects the user back to the application with an authorization

-code, which is good for one use, plus an ID Token, Access Token, or both, depending on the requested response type.
+code, which is good for one use, plus an ID Token with claims, Authorization Token, or both depending on the requested response type.

 Your application sends the